Lays or Lies Grammar - Search

 Kizdar net | Kizdar net | Кыздар Нет

-2. The difference between lay and lie is that12345:
+2. The difference between "lay" and "lie" in grammar is as follows12345:

-• The past tense of lie is lay.
+• The past tense of "lie" is "lay".

 Learn more:

 The word lay is a transitive verb, which means it uses a direct object.
 The word lie is an intransitive verb, which means it does not use a direct object.
 You lie down, but you lay something down.
 Lie does not require a direct object.
 Lay requires a direct object.
+The same rules apply to laying and lying (never “lieing”—beware of spelling).

+"Lay" and "lie" are easy to confuse (especially when talking about horizontal positioning).
 "Lay" means to place in a horizontal position.
 For example: Every morning, he lays her dressing gown on the bed.
 "Lie" means to be in a horizontal position.
 (Beware!
 The past tense is "lay.")

 www.grammar-monster.com/easily_confused/lay_li…